ronny-rentner/ultraimport/README.md

     main()
 ```

-This is just a demo.
-The program does not do anything apart from printing a log message through a log module helper that lives next
-to the program in the same directly.
-As `log` is a very common name, it's better to do an explicit, relative import to make sure
-we're actually importing the right log module that belongs to use and not some other log module from somewhere in the `sys.path`

-If you try to run the program, you'll get an error message:
+If you try to run the program in the *wrong* way, you'll get an error message:

 ```shell
 $ python ./run.py